aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 Let's try to simulate a non-trivial circuit in Racket using the techniques proposed in [the previous post](/2021/03/14/simulating-digital-circuits-in-racket/index.html).

-Virgule is a 32-bit RISC processor core that supports most of the base instruction set of the RISC-V specification (RV32I).
+Vermicel is a 32-bit RISC processor core that supports most of the base instruction set of the RISC-V specification (RV32I).
-It was initially designed and implemented in VHDL to serve as an illustration for the digital electronics course that I teach.
+It was initially designed and implemented in VHDL under the name "Virgule" to serve as an illustration for the digital electronics course that I taught.
-The VHDL source code is not publicly available yet but you can get an overview of what Virgule is by using [its web-based simulator emulsiV](https://guillaume-savaton-eseo.github.io/emulsiV) and reading [its documentation](https://guillaume-savaton-eseo.github.io/emulsiV/doc).
+The VHDL source code is not publicly available yet but you can get an overview of what Vermicel is by using [its web-based simulator emulsiV](https://guillaume-savaton-eseo.github.io/emulsiV) and reading [its documentation](https://guillaume-savaton-eseo.github.io/emulsiV/doc).

 <!-- more -->

-I have written two implementations of Virgule: one uses a finite state machine as a sequencer; the other is organized as a five-stage pipeline.
+I have written two implementations of Vermicel: one uses a finite state machine as a sequencer; the other is organized as a five-stage pipeline.
 Both implementations use the same set of components in their datapaths.

 :::warning
-The architecture of Virgule favours simplicity over completeness, speed or size.
+The architecture of Vermicel favours simplicity over completeness, speed or size.
 If you are looking for an optimized, production-ready RISC-V core, there are plenty of other implementations to choose from.
 :::